1 Our pride humiliates us

 Those who look dubiously at everything else still trust steadfastly in their own integrity.
 And those who suspect all appearances still have faith in their own feigning.
 My overall scepticism steels my confidence in myself.
 But even those who never have a doubt of their worth still need to give new proof of it each day.

 Most of us mistrust completely anyone who would tempt us to mistrust ourselves a touch.

 Some people who seem inordinately proud are just excessively shy.
 But most of those who seem uncommonly shy still nestle an overgrown pride in their breast.
 They curl up into shyness, not because they lack faith in their own flair, but because they don’t trust the world to grasp how remarkable they are.
-They may seem to be uncertain of their own talents, but they in fact suspect that the world is too stupid to give them their due.
+They may seem to be uncertain of their own talents, but they in fact suspect that the world is too stupid to do them justice.
 When they drop their guard, they don’t let show their submerged diffidence, but lay bare their buoyant vainglory.
 Give them the occasion, and their conceit will more than rise to it, and any occasion will do.

 I shun those who seem stricken with self-doubt, for fear that it may be catching, though I’ve not shown any symptoms of it myself.
-Even in others we find self-flattery more attractive than self-knowledge.

 Nothing but love or self-love is strong enough to prevail against shame.

 Any slander can be borne with, save one that all know to be true.

 Your hearers will be willing to wink at most of your faux pas, so long as you don’t blurt out the truth, since this would spatter them with as much mud as it does you.